simonw/datasette-hashed-urls/README.md

 This plugin provides an alternative for Datasette's deprecated [Hashed URL mode](https://docs.datasette.io/en/0.60.2/performance.html#hashed-url-mode).

+## Demo

+A demo of this plugin is running at https://datasette-hashed-urls.vercel.app/

 ## Installation

 Install this plugin in the same environment as Datasette.